osisoft/EdgeCmd-Docs/content/configuration/configure-adapter-or-eds-component.md

 Complete the following steps to remove a component from the adapter or EDS:

 1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentId>` with the ID of the component to remove, and press Enter.
-Edgecmd will prompt with "Please Confirm [y/N]: " unless you include the optional *-y* parameter.
+Edgecmd prompts with "Please Confirm [y/N]: " unless you include the optional *-y* parameter.

     ```cmd
     edgecmd remove Components [-id <componentId] [-y]